On the (non)removability of spectral parameters in $Z_2$-graded zero-curvature representations and its applications: Two descriptions of one elimination procedure: an example

 \subsubsection{Acknowledgements}

+The authors are grateful to I.~S.~Krasil'shchik, D.~A.~Leites, M.~Marvan, M.~A.~Nesterenko, P.~J.~Olver, W.~M.~Seiler, and A.~M.~Verbovetsky for helpful correspondence and constructive criticisms.
+The authors thank P.~Mathieu for his attention to this work; the authors are grateful to the anonymous referees for remarks and advice.

-The authors thank M.~Marvan and A.~M.~Verbovetsky for stimulating discussions and constructive criticisms.
-This research was done in part while the first author was visiting at the MPIM (Bonn) and the second author was visiting at Utrecht University; the hospitality and support of both institutions are gratefully acknowledged.
-The research of the first author was partially supported by JBI~RUG project~103511 (Groningen).
+This research was done in part while the first author was visiting at the MPIM (Bonn) and the second author was visiting at Utrecht University and New York University Abu Dhabi; the hospitality and support of these institutions are gratefully acknowledged.
+The research of the first author was partially supported by JBI~RUG project~106552 (Groningen); the second author was supported by ISPU scholarship for young scientists and WCMCS post-doctoral fellowship.